MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-component-view-mr.md

 You can use the **View in MR** component in your app to let users see how a particular item might fit within a specified space.

 The component creates a button in your app.
-When app users click the button, it overlays a selected 3D object (in the .glb file format) or image (in .jpg or .png file formats) onto the live camera feed of the device.
+When app users click the button, it overlays a selected 3D model (in the .glb file format) or image (in .jpg or .png file formats) onto the live camera feed of the device.

 >[!IMPORTANT]
 >Your 3D content must be in the .glb file format.